1. About co-codamol for children

 - medicines to treat infection, particularly rifampicin or ciprofloxacin

-- antidepressants - some types don't mix with co-codamol
+- antidepressants – some types do not mix with co-codamol

 Mixing co-codamol with herbal remedies and supplements

-It's not possible to say that complementary medicines and herbal teas are safe to take with co-codamol.
+It's not possible to say whether complementary medicines and herbal remedies are safe to take with co-codamol.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.

 Tell your pharmacist or doctor if your child is taking any other medicines, including herbal remedies, vitamins or supplements.

 Paracetamol seems to work by blocking "chemical messengers" in the brain that tell us we have pain.
 It also reduces a high temperature by affecting the chemical messengers in an area of your brain that controls body temperature.